tfranzel/drf-spectacular/docs/customization.rst

 The generated schema is still not to your liking?
 You are no easy customer, but there is one more thing you can do.
 Postprocessing hooks run at the very end of schema generation.
 This is how the choice ``Enum`` are consolidated into component objects.
-You can register additional hooks with the ``POSTPROCESSING_HOOKS`` setting.
+You can register hooks with the ``POSTPROCESSING_HOOKS`` setting.

 .. code-block:: python